schiekiera/metascience_experiment_psychology/README.md

-# Metascience experiment psychology
+# Publication bias in psychology
+## Overview
 This repository contains anonymized data for a metascientific experiment on the influence of publication bias on psychologists' assessments of clinical psychology abstracts.
+The corresponding paper has been accepted as a pre-data collection Stage 1 registered report in [Advances in Methods and Practices in Psychological Science](https://journals.sagepub.com/home/amp).

+## How to use the data
 The scripts are prepared so that the data will be directly loaded from the GitHub repository link without downloading the data manually.
 All main hypotheses are fully reproducible.
 Parts of the data for the exploratory analysis are anonymized because they contain sensitive information (e.g., age, gender, conscientiousness).

 ## Abstract
 ### Background: